Diagnosing my Fairphone 2 with Checkup app

 Pay attention to any display abnormalities when a full screen color shows.
 For example a different spot of color instead of a consistent color block.

 Find the ear speaker in the top module.
 This speaker lets you hear the other person during phone calls.
 Start the test and pretend you are making a phone call.
-When you hear music through the ear speaker, then this speaker is working as it should.
+If you hear music through the ear speaker, then this speaker is working as it should.

 The loudspeaker is part of the bottom module.
 When you listen to music, video’s or have a hands-free phone call, this is the speaker that you use.

 The place of the primary microphone is in the bottom module.
 When you make a phone call, you use this microphone.
 Start the test, hold the phone like you are making a phone call and start talking.
-When you hear your own voice through the ear speaker, the primary microphone is doing fine.
+If you hear your own voice through the ear speaker, the primary microphone is doing fine.

 This functionality displays information of the inserted SIM card(s).